Articular Cartilage Injury

 Osteochondral Autograft Transplantation: Healthy cartilage tissue (graft) is taken from the bone that bears less weight and is transferred to the place of the injured joint.
 This method is used for smaller cartilage defects.

 Osteochondral Allograft Transplantation: A cartilage tissue (graft) is taken from a donor and transplanted to the site of the injury.
 Allograft technique is recommended if a larger part of cartilage is damaged.

 Autologous Chondrocyte Implantation: In this method, a piece of healthy cartilage from another site is removed using the arthroscopic technique and is cultured in a laboratory.
 Cultured cells from a larger patch which is then implanted in the damaged part by open surgery.

 Following the surgery, rehabilitation procedures are advised to necessitate healing and to restore the normal functioning of the joint.

-If you have experienced an articular cartilage injury, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patient in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an articular cartilage injury, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patient in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.